Before you get to the article…

 As Mann was playing the game, and came near the perimeter of the play area, Bronson stopped him and asked if he was a member of a gang.
 Mann abruptly turned and said no, then continued with the game.
 All of a sudden, Bronson walked up to Mann, who was facing the other direction, with his back turned, and stabbed him in the back with a knife.
 Bronson then fled the scene of the assault.
 The next day, a Housing policeman (there were two police forces, one force for the precinct and one force for the various housing projects in the city), arrested Bronson at his home and booked him on assault charges.
 When asked why he assaulted Mann, Bronson said that he had never seen him before on the street and stabbed him because he “did not like his face.”
 Bronson then refused to give a further explanation.

-Police knew him to be a member of the El Quintos gang, although Bronson denied he was.
-However, this was most certainly a lie, an attempt at self-preservation.
-The fact Bronson asked Mann if he was in a gang before stabbing him, is telling.
-His past history gives evidence of his gang activities.
-On January 21, 1959, Bronson and seven others were preparing for a gang rumble when they were picked up by police.
+Police thought him to be a member of the El Quintos gang, although Bronson denied he was.
+The fact Bronson asked Mann if he was in a gang before stabbing him, is telling though.
+His past history also gives evidence of gang-type activities.
+However, perhaps Bronson was telling the truth in that he wasn’t in the El Quintos.
+Perhaps he was a member of a different gang (see more about this at the bottom of the article).
+Here’s his past history: On January 21, 1959, Bronson and seven others were preparing for a gang rumble when they were picked up by police.
 On March 21, 1960, Bronson and some other youths were apprehended on Moore Street between Leonard Street and Manhattan Avenue.
 They were armed with radio antennas and ashcans for the purpose of assault.
 Less than two weeks before Bronson stabbed Mann in the back, he was “acting in concert” with 11 other boys on Boerum Street and Bushwick Avenue.
 They were horsing around, using “loud and boisterous language,” and were preventing pedestrians from using the sidewalk.

 A little over a month after Fred was arrested for stabbing Stuart Mann in the back (he spent two days in the hospital to recover from his injury), he was back at it again.
 On May 29, 1960, at about 6:00 p.m. on Varet Street and Graham Avenue, Bronson took a violent hold of Angel Santiago by putting his arm around Angel’s throat and cutting his right cheek with a knife.
 Bronson was arrested for this and charged with Assault in the 3rd degree, but in the end the case was dismissed.
 This is the last we hear of Bronson, nothing further on the record.